 2. Go Diaper-less for a Few Days

-Once it came time for the training to start, I basically blocked off a full weekend where we had no plans at all.
+Once it came time for the training to start, I blocked off a full weekend where we had no plans at all.
 No leaving the house, no going to the zoo, no running errands.
-And for a full 3 days, I let Lace run around diaper-less.
-I also purchased three cheap “potties,” and placed them around the house – one in the bathroom, one in the living room, and one in the kitchen.
+And for a full three days, I let Lace run around diaper-less.
+I also purchased three cheap “potties” and placed them around the house – one in the bathroom, one in the living room, and one in the kitchen.

 3. Give Her a Treat Every Time She Goes

 Bribery, what a beautiful thing!
-Many moms might not agree with me on this one, but I tell you what, this totally worked for my little girl.
+Many moms might not agree with me on this one, but I tell you what, this worked for my little girl.
 I explained to her that if she went tee-tee on the potty, I’d give her a treat.
-Of course, these treats don’t have to be sugar-filled or candy-coated, it could be anything that interests your little girl – time outside, a sticker, a chance to watch her favorite TV show.
+Of course, these treats don’t have to be sugar-filled or candy-coated.
+It could be anything that interests your little girl – time outside, a sticker, a chance to watch her favorite TV show.
 On top of the treat, we would exuberantly rejoice every single time she used the potty.
-We’d dance, and shout, and sing, and giggle – which brings a sense of joy to the event, lessening fear and eliminating frustrations.
+We’d dance, and shout, and sing and giggle – which brings a sense of joy to the event, lessening fear and eliminating frustrations.